michaelhyi/pipelined-vm/README.md

 The processor is divided into 5 stages: `IF`, `ID`, `EX`, `MEM`, `WB`.
 Each executes as a single thread to simulate parallelism.
 The virtual pipeline supports pipeline stalls, read-after-write hazard handling, and control hazard handling.
-Features that will be implemented in the future are branch prediction, data forwarding, branch prediction, and interrupt handlers.
+Features that will be implemented in the future are an access violation handler, branch prediction, data forwarding, and interrupt handlers.

 ## Quick Start